 “Your fitness level is intimidating,” Romanov says, “but, unfortunately, your running, it sucks.”

 Ellis explains that all he’s trying to do is just move forward.
-Romanov advises… Continue Reading
+Romanov… Continue Reading

 Think the Pose Method only applies to long-distance running?
 Think again, says Dr. Nicholas Romanov, creator of Pose running.